johndangerstorey/mollusk/v1_contracts/README.md

 ### abort

-One vulnerability found during audit was that interacting with the Moloch contract is that **calling "approve" with wETH is not safe**.
-When new applicants or existing members approve the transfer of some wETH to prepare for a proposal submission, any member could submit a proposal pointing to that applicant, `transferFrom` their approved tokens to Moloch, but maliciously input fewer shares than the applicant was expecting, effectively stealing from them.
+One vulnerability found during audit was that interacting with the Mollusk contract is that **calling "approve" with wETH is not safe**.
+When new applicants or existing members approve the transfer of some wETH to prepare for a proposal submission, any member could submit a proposal pointing to that applicant, `transferFrom` their approved tokens to Mollusk, but maliciously input fewer shares than the applicant was expecting, effectively stealing from them.
 If this were to happen the applicant would find themselves appealing to the good will of the Guild members to vote **No** on the proposal and return the applicant's funds.

 To address this, a proposal applicant can call `abort` to cancel the proposal, disable all future votes, and immediately receive their money back.
 The applicant has from the time the proposal is submitted to the time the `abortWindow` expires (1 day into the voting period) to do this.